 Now I think Shibuya Crossing is a must for any Japan bucket list however if you are travelling with a baby or toddler it definitely requires some planning.
 The sheer number of people means it can be very overwhelming for a little!
 Know whether your baby will cope best in a stroller or carrier and plan to take the required with you!
 If you think your little one will hate it, then you could always tag team from a local tea or coffee shop!
 Be sure to avoid rush hour as the crowds are definitely worst then!

 Where to Eat in Tokyo with toddler

 Let’s face it, toddlers are not renowned for being the world’s best eaters.
-So if you are travelling to tokyo with a toddler who is a fussy eater i recommend introducing Japanese flavours to them at home before travelling.
+So if you are travelling to Tokyo with a toddler who is a fussy eater I recommend introducing Japanese flavours to them at home before travelling.
 My little one actually loves Japanese food especially noodles and tempura vegetables so this might be something to consider before travelling.
 However even if travelling to Tokyo with toddler who is a fussy eater then there are other options too.

 These often have a host of restaurants so you don’t have to worry about finding something for your little one.
 And they aren’t too high end, as you will sometimes find in the top end restaurants that children aren’t allowed.
 We did eat in some nicer restaurants while in Tokyo, but I have been informed from Japanese friends that it depends on the restaurant as to their child policy!